 Hiking Itinerary: Adventure within reach.

-Ready to lace up your hiking boots and spend some time in nature?
+Ready to lace up your hiking boots and spend some time in nature in or near Oxnard?
 You don't have to go far to enjoy the great outdoors.
 Get ready to soak in the scenery and explore the trails.

 Here are the best places to hike in and around Oxnard.

 This 8.9-kilometer trail is suitable for all skill levels, and pups are welcome too.
 Whether you're an early riser who loves to run or prefer evening walks, you'll enjoy scenic views of the harbor that can't be beaten.

 If you're planning an adventure to Channel Islands National Park, don't leave home without hiking shoes.